Samsung/tizen-docs/docs/application/tizen-studio-0/setup/tau_quick_start_guide.md

 # How to Develop Wearable Web Application with TAU

-TAU stands for Tizen Advanced UI framework, which is the Tizen Web UI framework.
+TAU stands for Tizen Advanced UI framework, which refers to Tizen Web UI framework.
-TAU helps you to:
+TAU enables you to:
 - Create, manage pages, and various kinds of UI components
 - Use utilities for Web applications such as using transition effect for pages
 - Support the Mobile and Wearable profiles